rapido-mobile/rapido-mobile.github.io/tutorials/flutter_app_in_few_lines.md

 The [DocumentListView](https://pub.dartlang.org/documentation/rapido/latest/rapido/DocumentListView-class.html) is empty because the [DocumentList](https://pub.dartlang.org/documentation/rapido/latest/rapido/DocumentList-class.html) is empty.
 But, the user can simply click the add button:
 ![create form](../assets/create.png)

+#### Checkbox
+Because you named the field done? ending with a "?", rapido guesses that you want to done? to be a boolean value.
+Therefore, it automatically creates checkbox UI for you.

 #### Date Picker
 Because you named the field for the date in something that ends in "date," Rapido guesses that you want the user to enter a date for this field, and so creates a date picker automatically:
 ![date field](../assets/date.png)